Have you been injured in an accident that wasn't your fault?

 The only element of a personal injury claim that usually does require a local service is the medical.
 This exam is carried out in partnership with a member of our national medical network.

 Your lawyer will arrange for a medical practitioner in your area to conduct your medical.

 Compensation is restricted by the expenses you have incurred and by set recommended 'general damages' depending on the nature of the injury.
 Experience can also have an impact on the amount of compensation your solicitor will be able to negotiate.
 Get more information about how much you can claim.

 Once a settlement has been agreed, solicitors working on a no win no fee basis will usually charge a success fee and ATE insurance premium.
-For example, deductions from a Claimant's compensation for a broken tibula or fibula could vary between £1,000 and £7,370 (based on 2015 market research).
+For example, deductions from a claimant's compensation for a broken tibia or fibula could vary between £1,000 and £7,370 (based on 2015 market research).